ramosslyz/catngul/vuln/csrf.md

 - The easiest way to check whether an application is vulnerable is to see if each link and form contains an unpredictable token for each user.
 Without such an unpredictable token, attackers can forge malicious requests.
 Focus on the links and forms that invoke state-changing functions, since those are the most important CSRF targets.
 - Mengganti content-type non-form  (i.e. `application/json, application/x-url-encoded`, etc.) menjadi `form-multipart`[(2)](#write-up)
 - Periksa parameter state.
 State parameter is used in Oauth to prevent CSRF attacks[(3)](#write-up)
+- "When first hunting for CSRF bugs I look for areas on the website which should contain protection around them, such as updating your account information."[(7)](#resource)

 ## POC